 Ben started his career in education working with students in Sheffield with Special Educational Needs and those at risk of falling out of education before qualifying as a history teacher and spending over a decade in the classroom in Sheffield and London.
 Ben is also a specialist in Holocaust Education: he has an MA in Holocaust Studies from Royal Holloway, University of London and for two years worked at the Holocaust Educational Trust developing national programmes for site based and online learning as well as delivering teacher training and consultancy to organisations inside and outside of the mainstream education sector.
 Ben has additionally worked with educational publishers to produce core textbooks, and taught MA Education students at St. Mary’s University, Twickenham, London.

-Copyright © 2023 Learn About Britain - All Rights Reserved.
+Copyright © 2024 Learn About Britain (company number 14811816; charity number 1210413) - All Rights Reserved.